Do I need to make a will after getting married?

 Short answer: probably

-Your legal status changes upon marriage and any existing will is automatically cancelled (or "revoked") unless it specifically states otherwise.
+When you marry, your legal status changes.
+Marriage automatically cancels (or “revokes”) your existing will (unless it specifically states otherwise).
 Most wills do not state otherwise, so you should be ready to make a new one as soon as possible after marrying or entering a civil partnership.

-The months before your wedding can be hectic, with so much planning for the big day, but making a will should be on your list of "things to do" shortly after the event.
-If your existing will is revoked and you do not create a new one, your estate will be divided according to the government’s intestacy rules in the event of your death, and not according to your wishes.
+The months before your wedding can be hectic, with so much planning for the big day, but making a will should be on your list of “things to do” shortly after the event.
+After marriage revokes your existing will, and if you do not create a new one the intestacy rules apply.
+This won’t necessarily follow your wishes.